Skip to main content

 By Stephen C. Schultz

-I recently sat in a meeting with Oxbow Academy.
-It was actually a very productive meeting.
-Much of the discussion was around the treatment of students who struggle with an Autism Spectrum Disorder (ASD).
-While Oxbow Academy specializes in working with students who have some sexual development concerns, over the years it became apparent that there is a sub set of teens that need special attention and a refined therapeutic approach.
+I recently attended a meeting with Oxbow Academy, and it proved to be highly productive.
+Much of the discussion centered on the treatment of students who struggle with Autism Spectrum Disorder (ASD).
+While Oxbow Academy specializes in working with students facing Problematic Sexual Behavior (PSB), it has become apparent over the years that a subset of teens requires special attention and a refined therapeutic approach.

-There are many therapeutic aspects to Oxbow Academy, but this post will focus mainly on the treatment of students with ASD.
-Nearly 50% of the students we work with suffer from ASD, NLD, ADHD or demonstrate co-morbid issues of some kind.
-Many are also navigating very sensitive adoption issues including reactive attachment disorder (RAD).
+Oxbow Academy offers a variety of therapeutic interventions, but this post will primarily focus on the treatment of students with ASD.
+Nearly 50% of the students we work with have a diagnosis of ASD, Nonverbal Learning Disorder (NLD), Attention-Deficit/Hyperactivity Disorder (ADHD), or co-occurring conditions.
+Many also navigate sensitive adoption-related issues, including Attachment issues.

-In our work with teens that have been diagnosed with ASD, we use a variety of treatment methods known to be effective, and individualize our approach based on the client’s needs.
-Our therapeutic efforts are experiential in nature and relationship based.
+In our work with teens diagnosed with ASD, we use a variety of evidence-based treatment methods and tailor our approach to each client’s needs.
+Our therapeutic efforts are experiential in nature and relationship-based.
 Some of the approaches we employ include:

 • Relationship-based therapies